AdaCore/spark2014/docs/ug/spark_2014.rst

 static, it can be set using a discriminant for example.
 Still, like for tasks, Ravenscar requires that it is set once and for all at the object's declaration and cannot be changed afterwards.
-If one of the protected object's procedures is attach to an interruption using the aspect ``Attach_Handler``, then its ceiling priority should be an ``Interrupt_Priority``.
 As an example, let us attach a ceiling priority to the protected object ``Num_Accounts``.
 As ``Num_Accounts`` will be used by ``Account_Management``, its ceiling priority should be higher than 5: